Cadets marching on: Connally honors five in signing ceremony

 “I think overall, our kids understand that you have to work really hard to get in this situation,” Gerik said.
 “At the same time it’s pretty amazing when you have a head football coach at an SEC school and they walked through the weight room when everybody’s working out.
 Kids realize that, ‘Hey, I better work harder.
 I might not get opportunities like this.’”

-Continuing the Waco to Huntsville pipeline, Wiggings will be joining Sam Houston State.
-The defensive back was a first-team all-district safety as a junior and was named Co-Defensive MVP in District 11-4A and a Super Centex second-team honoree.
-He'll join another former Connally defensive stud at Sam Houston in Kavian Gaither, the reigning WAC Defensive Player of the Year.
+Continuing the Waco-to-Huntsville pipeline, Wiggins will be joining Sam Houston State.
+The defensive back was a first-team all-district safety as a junior and was named co-defensive MVP in District 11-4A and a Super Centex second-team honoree.
+He’ll join another former Connally defensive stud at Sam Houston in Kavian Gaither, the reigning WAC Defensive Player of the Year.

 At Connally, McDonald was a first-team all-district quarterback as a junior and was also district MVP as a senior as well as the Super Centex second-team return specialist.
 Gerik said it could be a year or two before McDonald touches the field but that he’s got what it takes to produce down in Austin.